UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Regularly reading your gas meter helps you verify bills, catch errors, and manage your energy consumption.

 Smart gas meters represent the latest upgrade in home utility technology.
 By utilizing wireless communication networks, these advanced units automatically send your usage data directly to your provider.
-While this eliminates the need for a utility worker to visit your property, you can still monitor your own consumption using the digital keypad.
+While learning how to read smart gas meter data usually involves checking an indoor In-Home Display (IHD) connected to your system, you can also read the physical outdoor smart meter box yourself.

-If you want to know how to read a smart gas meter manually, follow these commands to navigate the interface:
+If you want to pull the numbers directly from the outdoor unit manually, follow these commands to navigate the interface:

 • Wake up the screen: Press the designated action button (often labeled “9”, “A”, or a small arrow) to activate the digital display from sleep mode.